avaframe/AvaFrame/docs/moduleAna1Tests.rst

     :width: 90%

     Example of input data used for the rotation test and peak flow thickness result produced by the com1DFA module.
-    In the background one sees the dem of a bowl, in dashed areas (small circles) the three release features and in blue (big circle) the entrainment feature.
+    In the background the bowl DEM is shown, in dashed areas (small circles) the three release features and in blue (big circle) the entrainment feature.
 One release feature is aligned with the x axis (rel0), the other is rotated 120° clockwise (rel120) and the last on 225° clockwise (rel225).
-All three input scenarios are identical.
+All three input scenarios are identical (identical in terms of extend and release mass).

 One then needs to specify the the com1DFA configuration (through the ``com1DFACfg.ini`` and its local version) as well as the AIMEC configuration (through the ``ana3AIMECCfg.ini`` and its local version) and